 Choosing the right domain name is an extremely important decision and the domain name you choose can make or break your online business.
-The name you eventually choose will feature in all your marketing and advertising, as well as being a focus for Google searches and many other aspects of your business or personal profile.
+It will be featured in all your marketing and advertising, in online search results, as part of your custom email addresses, and many other aspects of your business or personal profile.